nodejs/node/doc/api/process.md

   * `ref` {Object | Function} The reference to the resource that is being tracked.
   * `event` {string} The event that triggered the finalization.
 Defaults to 'exit'.

-This function registers a callback to be called when the process emits the `exit` event.
+This function registers a callback to be called when the process emits the `exit` event if the `ref` object was not garbage collected.
+If the object `ref` was garbage collected before the `exit` event is emitted, the callback will be removed from the finalization registry, and it will not be called on process exit.

-If the object `ref` is garbage collected before the `exit` event is emitted, the callback will be removed from the finalization registry, and it will not be called on process exit.
+Inside the callback you can release the resources allocated by the `ref` object.

-Inside the callback you can do whatever you want with the object, including the release of resources allocated by that resource.
+Be aware that all limitations applied to the `beforeExit` event are also applied to the `callback` function, this means that there is a possibility that the callback will not be called under special circumstances.

 The idea of ​​this function is to help you free up resources when the starts process exiting, but also let the object be garbage collected if it is no longer being used.